-CCTV in the Albury CBD will be installed during 2017, and is expected to be operational before October 2017.
-Cameras will be located along Dean St, in QEII square, and the Volt Lane and Kiewa St multi-storey car parks.
+CCTV in the Albury CBD will be installed during 2017 and is expected to be operational by the end of the year.

 Where are the cameras installed and how will I know where they are?

-CCTV cameras in the Albury CBD will be installed in Dean St, QEII Square, and the Volt Lane and Kiewa St multistorey car parks.
+CCTV cameras in the Albury CBD will be installed in Dean St, QEII Square and the Volt Lane multi-storey car park.
 Prior to the CCTV in the Albury CBD going live, signage will be placed throughout the area covered by the cameras to notify people entering the area that they may be captured by the cameras.

 How will the CCTV footage be used?